independentreserve/dotNetApiClient/README.md

 ###Steps to build

-* You can get precompiled .NET Client from binaries folder
-* You can get precompiled .NET Sample Application from binaries folder
+* Precompiled client dll and sample application can be found in the 'binaries' folder
-* You can comiple both .NET client and .NET Sample Application in Visual Studio 2013 Update 2 or later version
+* You can comiple both the client and the sample application in Visual Studio 2013 Update 2 or later version

 ###Configuring Sample Application

-You need to specify your API Key and API Secret in .NET Sample Application configuration file SampleApplication.exe.config in appSettings section
+You need to specify your API Key and API Secret in .NET Sample Application configuration file SampleApplication.exe.config, in the appSettings section.

 ##Need help?